urbit/docs/tutorials/arvo/arvo.md

 This gives us a stack trace that is roughly a list of `move`s and some associated metadata.
 Some of the `move`s are a bit of a distraction from what's going on overall, such as acknowledgements that an event was received, so we've omitted several lines for clarity.

+It is important to note that this stack trace should be thought of as being from the "point of view" of the kernel - each line represents the kernel taking in a message from one source and passing it along to its destination.
+It is then processed at that destination (which could be a vane or an app), and the return of that process is sent back to Arvo in the form of another `move` to perform and the loop begins again.
+Thus this stack trace does not display information about what is going on inside of the vane or app, only what kinds of messages that the kernel is passing along.

 What is happening here can be summarized in the following diagram, which we will proceed to explain in detail:

 (insert diagram)